Diocletianic Persecution: Before Galerius's edict of toleration

 Palestinian martyrdoms recorded in the Martyrs of Palestine.
 After Clarke, 657-58.

 Palestine is the only region for which an extended local perspective of the persecution exists, in the form of Eusebius's Martyrs of Palestine.
 Eusebius was resident in Caesarea, the capital of Roman Palestine, for the duration of the persecution, although he also traveled to Phoenicia and Egypt, and perhaps Arabia as well.
 Eusebius's account is imperfect.
 It focuses on martyrs that were his personal friends before the persecutions began and includes martyrdoms that took place outside of Palestine.
 His coverage is uneven.
 He provides only bare generalities at the bloody end of the persecutions, for example.
 Eusebius recognizes some of his faults.
 At the outset of his account of the general persecution in the Ecclesiastical History, Eusebius laments the incompleteness of his reportage: "how could one number the multitude of martyrs in each province, and especially those in Africa and Mauretania, and in Thebaid and Egypt?"

 Since no one below the status of governor held the legal power to enforce capital punishment, most recalcitrant Christians would have been sent to Caesarea to await punishment.
 The first martyr, Procopius, was sent to Caesarea from Scythopolis (Beit She'an, Israel), where he had been a reader and an exorcist.
 He was brought before the governor on 7 June 303, and asked to sacrifice to the gods and to pour a libation for the emperors.
 Procopius responded by quoting Homer: "the lordship of many is not a good thing; let there be one ruler, one king".
 The governor beheaded the man at once.

-Further martyrdoms followed in the months thereafter, increasing in the next spring, when the new governor, Urbanus, published the fourth edict.
+Further martyrdoms followed in the months thereafter and increased in the next spring, when the new governor, Urbanus, published the fourth edict.
 Eusebius probably does not list a complete account of all those executed under the fourth edict—he alludes in passing to others imprisoned with Thecla of Gaza, for example, though he does not name them.

 The bulk of Eusebius's account deals with Maximinus, who took up the office of emperor in Nicomedia on 1 May 305, and immediately thereafter left the city for Caesarea, hurrying, Lactantius alleges, so as to oppress and trample the diocese of Oriens.
 Initially, Maximinus governed only Egypt and the Levant.
 He issued his own persecutory edict in the spring of 306, ordering general sacrifice.
 The edict of 304 had been difficult to enforce, since the imperial government had no record of city-dwelling subjects who held no agricultural land.
 Galerius solved this problem in 306 by running another census.
-This contained the names of all urban heads of household and the number of their dependents (past censuses had only listed persons paying tax on land, such as landowners and tenants).
+This contained the names of all urban heads of household and the number of their dependents (past censuses had listed only persons paying tax on land, such as landowners and tenants).
 Using lists drawn up by the civil service, Maximinus ordered his heralds to call all men, women, and children down to the temples.
 There, after tribunes called everyone by name, everyone sacrificed.